nlauchande/progquotes/README.md

 # progquotes
-Programming quotes to be used on different contexts - discussions and code reviews between programmers and to a limmited extend for brogrammers as well .
-The focus here is to collect classic quotes that would make your PR or comments look classy .
+Programming quotes to be used on different contexts - discussions and code reviews between programmers and with some safety checksby brogrammers.
+The focus here is to collect classic quotes that would make your PR or comments look classy and legendary .

 ## Succint Code
 “Brevity is the soul of wit.” -William Shakespeare